istio/istio.io/content/en/blog/2021/simple-vms-part-2/index.md

 ### Creating the east/west gateway

-Below is an example of an Istio installation of just istiod and the east/west gateway shown above. `PILOT_SKIP_VALIDATE_TRUST_DOMAIN` is enabled so that the virtual machines can have their own SPIFFE ID format.
+Below is an example of an Istio installation of just istiod and the east-west gateway shown above. `PILOT_SKIP_VALIDATE_TRUST_DOMAIN` is enabled so that the virtual machines can have their own SPIFFE ID format.

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1